raul-izquierdo/solutions/README.md

 # Solutions

-Automate showing or hiding solutions to GitHub Classroom assignments by granting or revoking a team’s read access to solution repositories (often with a single confirmation, thanks to automatic group and solution detection).
+Easily show or hide GitHub Classroom assignment solutions by granting or revoking team read access to solution repositories—often with just a single confirmation, thanks to automatic group and solution detection.

-> NOTE: This application is part of a toolkit for managing classes with GitHub Classroom.
-It’s recommended to first read the [main repository](https://github.com/raul-izquierdo/classroom-tools) to get an overview of the project and understand where this tool fits.
+> **Note:** This tool is part of a broader toolkit for managing classes with GitHub Classroom.
+For an overview and to see how this fits in, check out the [main repository](https://github.com/raul-izquierdo/classroom-tools).

-## See it in action
+## See it in Action

-The key feature is automatic group and solution detection:
+The standout feature is automatic group and solution detection:
-- Detects the group that’s in session now by using the current time and the schedule CSV.
+- Instantly identifies which group is currently in session using the schedule CSV and your system time.
-- Finds the appropriate solution repository for the current class.
+- Selects the next solution repository for that group.

-This means you can walk into class, run the tool, press `y`, and the right solution is immediately visible to the right group.
+Just walk into class, run the tool, press `y`, and the right solution is unlocked for the right group.

-Consider the following `schedule.csv` file:
+Example `schedule.csv`:
 ```csv
 G1,wednesday 08:00
 G2,wednesday 09:00
 G-english-1,wednesday 10:00
 ```

-Then, running `solutions.jar` results in:
+Running the tool:
 ```bash
 $ java -jar solutions.jar -s schedule.csv